frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/inpatient_medication_entry.md

 <!-- add-breadcrumbs -->
 # Inpatient Medication Entry

-**An Inpatient Medication Entry(IPME) is created to process Inpatient Medication Orders in bulk based on some filters and to optionally update Stock on dispensing the drugs.**
+**An Inpatient Medication Entry (IPME) is created to process Inpatient Medication Orders in bulk based on some filters and to optionally update stock on dispensing the drugs.**

 To access the Inpatient Medication Entry list, go to: